VI. Key Issues: Financing and Delivery >> C. Health Financing >> Health-Related Tax Expenditures >> Employer Tax Exclusion (last updated 11.16.15)

 - 1949.
 In W.W.
 Cross and Co. v.
 NLRB, the U.S. Court of Appeals First District ruled that health insurance and other employee welfare plans were subject to collective bargaining under the NLRA.

 - 1954.
 Revenue Act of 1954 (Sec.
-106) provides the first statutory codification of the exclusion from taxation for employers’ contributions to accident and health plans benefiting employees, and clarifies that such contributions had always been deductible as business expenses.
+106(a)) provides the first statutory codification of the exclusion from taxation for employers’ contributions to accident and health plans benefiting employees, and clarifies that such contributions had always been deductible as business expenses.
+The term “accident or health plan” includes not only health insurance but also accidental death and dismemberment insurance, short-term and long-term disability coverage, and coverage through reimbursement arrangements such as health care flexible spending accounts (FSAs) and health reimbursement accounts (HRAs) (CRS-4).
+The exclusion does not apply to self-employed workers since they are not counted as employees under this part of the code (CRS-4).
+(See detailed history/rationale.)

 - See a more detailed History of Health Insurance Benefits at EBRI (covering years 1787-2000).